Hey there, developers!

 We’re excited to introduce a new feature that will help you express yourself - Display Names!

 We will be rolling this feature out slowly over the next few months and will update this post once the feature is turned on for everyone.

-Feb 19 Update: Some of you may have noticed a limited test rollout of the feature - this test has been concluded and it is no longer available.
+April 14 Update: We have begun another limited test rollout of the feature.
 As mentioned above, we will update this thread once the feature is ready to become available for everyone.
 Thank you!

 Display Names vs. Usernames

 Usernames are globally unique names that can be used to precisely identify an account.
 They’re what you use to log in, and they’re used to identify the “real” you.
 After Display Names are rolled out, your username will be prefixed with an ‘@’.

 Display Names are not unique.
 With the introduction of this feature, your Display Name is what will appear in places such as chat, player lists, or over your in-game character’s head.